z4kn4fein/stashbox/README.md

 //resolution
 container.Resolve<IDrow>(factoryParameters: new[] { MagicalWeapons.Twinkle });
 ```
+> Right now just the factory methods with only 0,1,2 or 3 parameters are supported.

 ###Injection parameters
 If you have some special parameters in your service's constructor which you'd like to set manually (primitive types for example, or some pre-evaluated values) you can use injection parameters.
 ```c#